monday-consulting/ContactChooser/README.md

 # ContactChooser plugin for Cordova 3.x

-This plugin brings up a native iOS or Android contact-picker overlay, accessing the addressbook and returning the selected contact's name and email.
+This plugin brings up a native iOS or Android contact-picker overlay, accessing the addressbook and returning the selected contact's name, email and phone number.

 ## Usage